-The “classical” route of the Sirenuse Trail starts from via Pontone in Sant’Agata sui Due Golfi.
-Once you have crossed the pinewood Le Tore, walk in direction of Colli di Fontanelle.
-When you reach the promontory of Pizzetiello, atop the cliffs of Punta Sant’Elia, you can enjoy the closest and most spectacular view of Li Galli, formerly known as Sirenuse, the view extends to the left to the Amalfi Coast and to the right to Capri with its Faraglioni.
+Once you reach the Pizzetiello promontory, atop the cliffs of Punta Sant’Elia, you can enjoy the closest and most spectacular view of Li Galli, formerly called Sirenuse, the view extends to the left towards the Amalfi Coast and to the right towards Capri with its Faraglioni.